Quick Answer

 - Conversion value (parity) = conversion ratio times the market price of the common stock.

-- The dividends-received deduction (DRD) lets corporate investors deduct part of preferred dividends received: 50% under 20% ownership, 65% at 20% or more, 100% for affiliated-group members at 80% or more.
+- The dividends-received deduction (DRD) lets corporate investors deduct part of preferred dividends received: 50% under 20% ownership, 65% at 20% or more but less than 80%, 100% for affiliated-group members at 80% or more.

 | Item | Value |